Why Digital Transformation Needs a Strong Foundation

 Employee mindset matters.
 After all, they’re the ones who will ultimately make or break a company.
 Drive engagement and excitement by identifying and shifting mindsets about digital transformation.

-For example, there may exist a group of people who are dedicated to legacy processes which are holding back the transformation.
+For example, there may exist a group of people who are dedicated to legacy processes that are holding back the transformation.
 Take advantage of this moment to embrace upskilling to better align skills with digital strategy—likewise, individuals who enjoy implementing innovative solutions, who can function as pilots for optimization.

 Digital transformation assumes the value of staff and emphasizes their empowerment.
 In turn, this creates a dynamic environment where employees feel able to bring to work their unique skills and perspectives for the advantage of the more extensive project.